Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 | Resource-intensive logistics | Confusing navigation with printed maps | Booths in less visible areas recieved fewer visitors |
 | Unauthorized students attending | Lack of company information | Struggled to attract the right students |

-To address these concerns, Hotspot sought an **innovative matchmaking solution** that could bridge the gap between students and companies.
-They turned to the web development program at Karlstad University, inviting students **to deisgn and develop a digital solution** for the event.
+To address these concerns, Hotspot needed an innovative matchmaking solution that could bridge the gap between students and companies.
+They turned to the web development program at Karlstad University, inviting students to design and develop a digital solution for the event.

-I joined the Hotspot project team in 2023 during my university studies, taking charge of planning and development alongside **a team of three people**—two web developers (including myself) and one UI/UX-designer.
+I joined the Hotspot project team in 2023 during my university studies, taking charge of planning and development alongside a team of three people.
+Two web developers (including myself) and one UI/UX-designer.

 # Objectives

-The **Hotspot app** was designed to directly address the challenges faced by students, companies, and the Hotspot team.
-Its key objectives were to:
+The **Hotspot app** was designed to directly address the challenges faced by students, companies, and the Hotspot team:
-1. **Match students with the right companies** - Make it easier for students to find relevant exhibitors.
+1. Match students with the right companies.
-1. **Increase company visibility** - Ensure all exhibitors receive recognition, regardless of booth placement.
+1. Ensure companies receive recognition, regardless of booth placement.
-1. **Enhance the user experience** - Create a smooth intuitive event navigation system.
+1. Enhance the user experience through a smooth intuitive event navigation system.
-1. **Reduce logistical strain on the Hotspot team** - Implement digital solutions that streamline even management, allowing the team to focus on engaging with participants.
+1. Reduce logistical strain on the Hotspot team.

 # Understanding User Needs

 Before development began, we focused on **understanding the problem itself**, what students were looking for, what companies had to offer, and how we could bridge the gap effectively.
 Rather than conducting formal studies, we relied on firsthand experience and available data to identify pain points and inform our technical decisions.

-## Key Challenges
+## Challenges
-- The event lasts **only 5.5 hours on a single day per year**, making efficiency crucial.
-Students must find relevant companies quickly.
+The event only lasts 5.5 hours on a single day per year, making efficiency crucial.
+Students struggled to locate companies suited to their field, leading to missed opportunities.
+Companies had diverse offerings but lacked a way to effectively match with the right students.
+The event format was limiting, without a structured way to explore industries and roles, many participants navigated the fair at random.

-- **Students struggled** to locate companies suited to their field, leading to missed opportunities.
+1. The event is only 5.5 hours
-- **Companies had diverse offerings**, from full-time employment to internships and thesis work, but lacked a way to effectively match with the right students.
+1. Existing solutions were confusing and inefficient.
-- **The event format was limiting**, without a structured way to explore industries and roles, many participants navigated the fair at random.
+1. A lot of students navigated the event at random.

 ## Industries & Roles
 To understand the range of opportunities available, we categorized the industries and roles companies provided: